projectcalico/calico/README.md

 ## How do I build Felix?

 Felix uses Docker for builds.
-We develop on Ubuntu 16.04 but other Linux distributions should work (we have not tries OS X).
+We develop on Ubuntu 16.04 but other Linux distributions should work (we have not tried OS X).
 To build Felix, you will need to install:

 - Docker >=1.12
 - GNU make.
 - Plenty of disk space (since the builds use some heavyweight full-OS containers in order to build debs and RPMs).

 Then, run `make felix-docker-image`, for example, to build the `calico/felix`